 I had all kinds of lofty and metaphorical ideas of how that might play out in my life this year, but (un)surprisingly there was only one place to start.

 You needed me to come home to you first, Body.
-You needed me to stop distrusting you, working against you, gaslighting you, belittling you, making fun of you… to stop talking over you + about you and to finally start talking to you.
+You needed me to stop distrusting you, working against you, gaslighting you, belittling you, making fun of you.
+You were begging me to stop talking over you + about you and to finally start talking to you.

 For a long time I wasn’t ready.

 But what I didn’t know then, what I couldn’t have imagined, is that doing so would also also unlock the most compassionate parts of me.
-That it would teach me exactly where + how to begin loving you well.
+That gently pressing down on that ache and listening to where it hurts could actually teach me where + how to begin loving you well.

 At first it was such a lovely and tender thing, the coming home.